Ed Gale: Early life

 Gale was born with dwarfism.
 He was born in Plainwell, Michigan, and graduated from Plainwell High School.
+His parents were Robert Allison and Beverly Ann (Whitmore) Gale, but from age 14 to 21 he resided with the Babbitt family of Plainwell.

 Career

 His debut was as the title role of Howard in the 1986 film Howard the Duck.
-While Chip Zien provided Howard's voice, Gale was the actor in the suit throughout the film.
+While Chip Zien provided Howard's voice, Gale was the primary actor in the duck-like suit to portray the comic book character.

 In 1988, he played Chucky in the horror film Child's Play.
 He went on to appear in two other films in the franchise.

 He played the dinosaur Tasha in the short-lived television series Land of the Lost (1991).
 In 2002, he had a supporting role as Matthew McConaughey and Gary Oldman's characters' uncle Bobby Barry in Tiptoes, a film that revolves around a family of people with dwarfism.
-Gale appeared in a minor role in the popular American television sitcom My Name Is Earl.
+Gale appeared in a minor role in the American television sitcom My Name Is Earl.
 The episode, titled "Little Bad Voodoo Brother," aired in 2006 and featured Gale as a carnival performer named "Little Eddie."